• GIFT IDEAS

 April 17, 2013 at 6:36 pm

-I HATE my front-loading washer!
+I dislike my front-loading washer!
 I will never buy another one.
 It’s hard to clean, gets white spots on my dark clothes, and spots on my white ones, and I don’t think the clothes are as clean as they were in my old washer.

 Reply